cerebral/overmind/packages/overmind-website/guides/beginner/06_usingovermindwithreact.md

 ### Rendering

 When you use the Overmind hook it will ensure that the component will render when any tracked state changes.
-It will not optimize related to checking if parent props has changed.
+It will not do anything related to the props passed to the component.
 That means whenever the parent renders, this component renders as well.
-You will need to wrap your component with [**React.memo**](https://reactjs.org/docs/react-api.html#reactmemo).
+You will need to wrap your component with [**React.memo**](https://reactjs.org/docs/react-api.html#reactmemo) to optimize rendering caused by a parent.

 ### Passing state as props